Year 5 Athletics Lesson 6

 NC Think about important aspects needed to plan an event

-N Measure/time runs, jumps and throws with accuracy
+N Measure or time runs, jumps and throws accurately.

 Equipment